QuantumKitHub/MPSKit.jl/docs/src/man/algorithms.md

   and if the bond dimension is grown slow enough, this still obtains a very good expansion scheme.

-  Again, the new sectors are added with singular value 0 so that the state remains unchanged, and a one-site scheme will be able to push the optimization further.
+  Again, The state will remain unchanged and a one-site scheme will now be able to push the optimization further.

-  Similarly to the Optimalexpand algortihm the trscheme kwarg only truncates added sectors.
+  The subspace used for expansion can be truncated through `trscheme`, which dictates how many singular values will be added.

 * [`VUMPSSvdCut`](@ref): This algorithm is based on the [`VUMPS`](@ref) algorithm, and consists of performing a two-site update (which introduced new sectors), and then truncating the state back down using some truncation algorithm.
-In contrast with the previous methods the new sectors are not added with singular values 0 (but rather with singular values optimal to lower the energy) so that the outputted state is, in general, not equal to the input state.
+Here, `trscheme` controls the truncation of the full state after the two-site update.

   Because of the two-site update, this can again become expensive, but the algorithm has the option of both expanding as well as truncating the bond dimension.

-  Here, `trscheme` controls the truncation of the state after the two-site update.
+Furthermore this is done in a nonlocal fashion which helps towards avoiding local minima.
+(This is sadly not guaranteed !)

 ## leading boundary